-A privacy mask is a user-defined area that prevents users from viewing a part of the monitored area.
-In the video stream, privacy masks appear as blocks of solid color.
+A privacy mask is a user-defined area that covers a part of the monitored area.
+In the video stream, privacy masks appear either as blocks of solid color or with a mosaic pattern.

 You'll see the privacy mask on all snapshots, recorded video, and live streams.